vguerra/FlightDelayPrediction/report/README.md

 ### Running time

-The entire pipeline takes ~ 1h 20 min from end to end training on all 5 years of data using 12 hours of weather data.
-If we use no weather data, the execution time is reduced to only 20 mins.
+The entire pipeline takes ~ 35 min from end to end training on all 5 years of data using 12 hours of weather data.
+If we use no weather data, the execution time is reduced to only 15 mins.

-75% of the time is spent on training the classifier.
-Producing the final dataset for training takes 24% of the total time, this includes reading the data, applying all preprocessing, merging the raw datasets into one and post processing it for training.
-The remaing 1% is used to compute evaluation metrics.
+68% of the time is spent on training the classifier.
+Producing the final dataset for training takes 28% of the total time, this includes reading the data, applying all preprocessing, merging the raw datasets into one and post processing it for training.
+The remaing 4% is used to compute evaluation metrics.

 <img src="./images/timeline.png" height="250"/>

-TODO explain about spark parameters / partitioning / etc

 ### Resources consumption